checklist/checklist-support/docs/templates/template-settings.md

 ## Notes

 The template notes will be copied to the checklist notes when the checklist is triggered.
-If you are manually running a template (i.e not via a schedule), you can still make changes to the notes before triggering.
+If you are manually triggering a template (i.e not via a schedule), you can still make changes to the notes before triggering.

 To add/ edit notes: